 Parents/guardians will be provided with information on how to assess their child prior to school each day.
 At-home screening information will be provided on the District webpage, social media sites, and via email and automated phone messages.
-This will include monitoring of symptoms, temperature checks, and to have the child stay home if symptoms are present.
+This will include monitoring symptoms, temperature checks, and having the child stay home if symptoms are present.